 The Behavioral Sciences Workshop is an interdisciplinary seminar series featuring speakers of broad appeal in the behavioral sciences.
 The workshop is held jointly between the Yale departments of Economics, Political Science, Psychology, and the School of Management (SOM).
 It is cosponsored by the Center for the Study of American Politics (CSAP) and the School of Management’s International Center for Finance and Whitebox Advisors fund.

-This workshop meets monthly on selected Mondays from 11:40 a.m. to 12:55 p.m. in Room A002 at ISPS, 77 Prospect Street and is open to Yale faculty, graduate students, professional students, and invited scholars from other academic institutions.
-Please sign up using your institutional email address (for most that will be “@yale.edu”).
+The workshop meets monthly on selected Mondays from 11:40 a.m. to 12:55 p.m. in Room A002 at ISPS, 77 Prospect Street and is open to the Yale community including Yale faculty, postdoctoral trainees, graduate & professional students, and invited scholars from other academic institutions.
+Lunch will be served.

 Faculty Organizer: James Choi, Professor of Finance, Yale School of Management

 Graduate Student Coordinator: Weicheng Min, Ph.D.
 Student in Economics